introlatin/introlatin.github.io/docs/course_information/grading.md

 Because there will be a number of pathways to get to the minimum point total for an A (950 points), **every assignment is optional**.
 This includes **everything**: homework, daily check-ins, weekly quizzes, exams, and written responses.
 As such, **if you don’t submit an assignment by its indicated due date, I will simply assume that you have opted not to complete it and I won’t chase you down for it**.
 If you intend to complete an assignment but anticipate difficulty in meeting its deadline, **please be proactive and contact me before it’s due**.
 I am flexible with granting extensions, especially in the current pandemic atmosphere, but I can’t grant an extension that isn’t asked for!
 I reserve the right to deduct points from or not give credit for any assignment submitted late without prior notification or discussion.

-All core assignments combined will add up to a possible maximum of 1000 points throughout the semester; points from external events and assignments will be added into your total point pool, equivalent to points earned through the core assessment types.
-The following list indicates the point ranges for semester-end grade levels:
+All assignments combined will add up to a possible maximum of 1000 points throughout the semester; any extra credit opportunity points will be added to the pool but they are not necessary to get to an A. The following list indicates the point ranges for semester-end grade levels:

 |  Grade    | Minimum  | Maximum  |
 |:---|:---|:---|